Complete $L_\infty$-algebras and their homotopy theory: Introduction

 \subsection{Acknowledgments}

 We thank Ezra Getzler for invaluable conversations on the homotopy theory of $L_\infty$-algebras and related topics.
-The axioms \eqref{EA1} and \eqref{EA2} presented in Section \ref{sec:acyc} stemmed from discussions with Aydin Ozbek.
-We thank him for sharing his insights on homotopy equivalence in categories of fibrant objects.
+The axioms \eqref{EA1} and \eqref{EA2} presented in Sec.\ \ref{sec:acyc} stemmed from discussions with Aydin Ozbek.
+We thank him for sharing his insights.
+We thank Joost Nuiten for explaining to us his joint work \cite{CCN} with D.\ Calaque and R.\ Campos.
+We also thank Brent Pym for his comments on homotopy pullbacks of $L_\infty$-algebras.
+Finally, we are grateful for the careful reading of this manuscript by the anonymous referee, and we thank them for suggesting several improvements.

 This paper is based upon work supported by the National Science Foundation under Grant No. DMS-1440140, while the author was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2020 semester.
 Additional support provided by a grant from the Simons Foundation/SFARI (585631,CR).